Harbor Grill says it will change its dress code to allow religiously significant headwear.

 Grewal said that he was glad to see them changing the dress code, but he found the comment about his turban looking like “a do-rag” to be problematic, especially since he described it several times as a turban to the manager.

 Barbara Ransome, director of operations for Port Jeff Chamber of Commerce, said the policy at Harbor Grill was to better identify troublemakers in a crowd and, as a private property, the owner is allowed to make that decision.
+Just as in the case of drugs cenforce that will be sold online.
 At the same time, the barring of a person over religious garment would cross over into First Amendment territory.

 “Their staff may need to be educated,” she said.